Natural Remedies That May Help Relieve Muscle Cramps

 Muscle cramps are sudden contractions or spasms that occur when one or more of your muscle groups contract by force and don’t relax, regardless of any motion you attempt.

-When you have these involuntary contractions it can immediately cause discomfort, but if the spasm continues along with a painful sensation, this is what is technically called a muscle cramp.
+When you have these involuntary contractions it can immediately cause discomfort.
+However, if the spasm continues along with a painful sensation, this is what is technically called a muscle cramp.

 The condition usually affects a single muscle or part of one, creating tension that prevents you from moving that part of your body naturally.
 But it can also affect an entire muscle group, which usually causes intense pain.

-What causes muscle cramps, and which parts of the body are most affected?
+What causes muscle cramps and which parts of the body are the most affected?

 In some cases, muscle cramps are caused by nerves that malfunction.
-This can in turn have an origin in another health problem like a spinal cord injury, or a pinched nerve in your neck or back.
+This can be caused by another health problem like a spinal cord injury or a pinched nerve in your neck or back.

 In most cases, however, muscle cramps are triggered when a particular part of the body is overused or injured as a result of excess strain.
 They can also occur when: